-The most common situation where a self directed IRA will have to pay UBIT is when the IRA invests into an operational business selling goods or services who does not pay corporate income tax.
+The most common situation where a self-directed IRA will have to pay UBIT is when the IRA invests in an operational business selling goods or services that do not pay corporate income tax.

 Note: IRAs can own c-corporation stock, LLC units, LP interest, but they cannot own s-corporation stock.

 You should have a section in your offering documents that notifies people of potential UBIT tax on their investment.
 UBIT tax doesn’t your company any additional money or tax.
 But it will cost the retirement account investor since UBIT is paid by the retirement account.

 If the investment from the self-directed IRA was via a note or other debt instrument, then the profits to the IRA are simply interest income and that income is always investment income, which is not subject to UBIT tax.